Thor DSV-2

 The Thor DSV-2 was a series of sounding rockets, test vehicles, and anti-satellite weapons derived from the Thor Intermediate-range ballistic missile.
 It was also used as the first stage of several Thor-derived expendable launch systems.

 Variants

-Thor DSV-2C
+Thor DSV-2A

+The DSV-2A was a two-stage rocket, consisting of a DSV-2A / MB-3-II first stage, and an Able-Star / AJ10-104D second stage.
+It was launched eight times between 1963 and 1965 from Vandenberg.

 Thor DSV-2D

 The DSV-2D was launched twice in 1962, conducting suborbital research flights for the development of the Program 437 ASAT.
 It was a single-stage vehicle, consisting of a Thor DM-21.
 Launches were conducted from Cape Canaveral Air Force Station Launch Complex 17A.

 Thor DSV-2E

 The DSV-2E was a single-stage vehicle, using a Thor DM-19.
 It was launched eight times in 1962, including several nuclear weapons tests as part of Operation Fishbowl.
-Three launches failed, all of which were carrying live nuclear warheads.
+Four launches failed, all of which were carrying live nuclear warheads.
 Launches were conducted from Launch Emplacements 1 and 2 on Johnston Atoll.

 Thor DSV-2F

 The DSV-2F was a single-stage vehicle consisting of a Thor DM-19, like the DSV-2E.
 Three were launched between 1963 and 1964, as part of Project ASSET, which involved launching a sub-scale mockup of the X-20 Dyna-Soar to test materials for the larger spacecraft.
 Launches were conducted from Cape Canaveral Air Force Station Launch Complex 17B.